 - Sea-Monkey Eggs.
-If you don’t have eggs, than you would probably want to purchase the kit.
-Although the video below suggests you could buy live adults from the pet store (they sell them as fish food) and start with the adults rather than the eggs, that doesn’t sound like as much fun.
+If you don’t have your own eggs, than you would probably want to purchase the kit.
+Although the video below suggests you could buy live adults from the pet store (they sell them as fish food) and start with the adults rather than the instant live eggs, that doesn’t sound like as much fun.

-- A packet of “Growth Food”.
+- A packet of “Growth Food” and a feeding spoon.
 This turns out to be yeast and spirulina.
 If you get your ecosphere going, you should not need to feed the Sea-Monkeys after the original packet is gone.
 They should be able to live off the algae that naturally forms in tanks.
 If you do feed them, McGalver Blog Spot suggests you only do it once a week.

 Sea Monkeys need saltwater.
 HomeSchoolTools.com provided directions for preparing our own saltwater solution.
 We did have some conditioner that came with our microscope, but it wasn’t enough for the size of bowl we were using, so we used these directions to supplement with sea salt.
 Their salt to water ratio for sea monkeys is 1 to 1½ teaspoons of sea salt to 1 cup* of water.
 Tap water is not recommended, but if you use it, let it sit for a day before starting the process. *Thank you to reader James for correcting my mistake.

 YouTube Channel Life in Jars, suggested that getting the balance right is important to Sea Monkey tank setup; and it may be better to just go to a pet store and ask for a quart of water from one of their saltwater fish tanks.
 Apparently, this worked for him.
 In retrospect, this step is probably where we went wrong.